 - Mobile picking – Offering a mobile point of sale system on which store associates can pick and pack single and batch orders from inside the store

 In the end, the customer should remain the focal point of this entire distributed order management process.
-Having a distributed order management solution that is user-friendly for the customer and allows them to have the best experience from order to receipt is what will truly give your retail organization its competitive advantage.
+Having a user-friendly distributed order management software solution that provides a great customer experience from order to receipt will give your retail organization a competitive advantage.
 To help meet customer expectations, focus on the following features:

 - 360-view of the customer – Maintaining full visibility into a customer’s order and history

 - Order administration – Creating a seamless process for editing and monitoring customer orders

 - Returns and exchanges – Enabling customers to easily manage their own returns and order changes